Barbara Walters: Early life, family and education

 Walters said that being surrounded by celebrities when she was young kept her from being "in awe" of them.
 When she was a young woman, her father lost his night clubs and the family's penthouse on Central Park West.
 As Walters recalled, "He had a breakdown.
 He went down to live in our house in Florida, and then the government took the house, and they took the car, and they took the furniture. [...]
 My mother should have married the way her friends did, to a man who was a doctor or who was in the dress business."
 During her childhood in Miami Beach, she briefly lived with the mobster Bill Dwyer.

 Walters attended Lawrence School, a public school in Brookline, Massachusetts; she left halfway through fifth grade when her father moved the family to Miami Beach in 1939.
 She continued attending public school in Miami Beach.
 After her father moved the family to New York City, she spent eighth grade at the private Ethical Culture Fieldston School, after which the family moved back to Miami Beach.
-She then went back to New York City after tenth grade, where she attended Birch Wathen School, another private school.
+She returned to New York City after tenth grade and attended Birch Wathen School, another private school.
 In 1951, she earned a Bachelor of Arts in English from Sarah Lawrence College in Yonkers, New York.